Stone-r1/CPP-GUIDE/lesson_3 - loops/Solutions.md

 ---

 ## Kamilka and the Sheep
-The task is to find the maximum possible pleasure from choosing two sheep after optionally increasing all sheep's beauty levels by the same number d.
-The pleasure from a pair of sheep is the gcd(x, y) of their final beauty levels.
+The objective is to maximize the enjoyment from choosing two sheep after possibly raising all the sheep's beauty levels by the same amount d.
+The enjoyment from a pair of two sheep is the gcd(x, y) of the resulting beauty levels.

 ### Brute Force Idea
 Try every possible pair of sheep and compute their gcd after feeding.
 Use a loop for every pair and track the maximum gcd.